katin/PenTDB/README.md

 **Insecure**

 It is also quite insecure.
 So insecure, in fact, that it might serve as the basis of an exercise for web app hacking practice and teaching secure (insecure?) code development.
 This is a tool for tracking tests; it isn't a releasable app.
-Don't run this on the cloud or anywhere that is exposed to the Internet... you will be pwnd, possibly by 8th graders that have watched a few HAK5 videos.
+Don't run this on the cloud or anywhere that is exposed to the Internet... you will be pwnd, possibly by 8th graders that have watched a few YouTube videos.

 **Length Limited Notes and a Solution**